MISSOURI COUNCIL OF THE BLIND BYLAWS AND STANDING RULES

 A. intended purpose, and

-B. how this funding will help MCB fulfil its mission.
+B. how this funding will help MCB fulfill its mission.

 Adopted October 8, 2022